-To export your budget to Excel, start by pressing on the Export button in the TOP MENU near the top right of the screen.
+To export your budget to Excel, start by pressing on the Export button on the left-side of the screen.

 Once in the export menu, you must choose:

 - The reports you want to export (choose "Do not display" in the drop down menu to remove certain reports).

 - The level of detail to for each report (months or years).

 - The number of years (Start date-End date).

 - The desired export format (Excel).

 Then, click on the "Download Excel" button near the button of your screen.